Ciprofloxacin: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Diarrhea, nausea, abnormal liver function tests, vomiting, and rash.

-- Tendonitis and tendon rupture, peripheral neuropathy (nerve pain in fingers and toes) and central nervous system effects (side effects that affect the brain including psychosis, convulsions, hallucinations) have been associated with ciprofloxacin and other fluoroquinolones.
-These side effects may be irreversible and can all occur together in some patients.
-May occur at any time after starting ciprofloxacin and in any patient.
+- Serious side effects such as tendonitis and tendon rupture, peripheral neuropathy (nerve pain in fingers and toes), and central nervous system effects (side effects that affect the brain including psychosis, convulsions, and hallucinations) have been associated with ciprofloxacin and other fluoroquinolones.
+These side effects may be irreversible and they can all occur together in some patients.
+They may occur at any time after starting ciprofloxacin and in any patient.
 If any of these very severe side effects happen, ciprofloxacin should be discontinued immediately and all fluoroquinolones avoided in the future.
-The risk of tendonitis and tendon rupture is increased in people over the age of 60, in those taking corticosteroids, or with a history of organ transplant.
+The risk of tendinitis and tendon rupture is increased in people over the age of 60, in those taking corticosteroids, or with a history of organ transplant.
 Previous tendon disorders or strenuous activity may also increase risk.

-- May also cause anxiety, insomnia, psychotic reactions, nerve pain or a loss of feeling, ECG abnormalities, increase sensitivity to light and other effects.
+- May also cause anxiety, insomnia, psychotic reactions, nerve pain or a loss of feeling in the limbs, ECG abnormalities (such as an increase in the QT interval), increased sensitivity to light, and other effects.

 - Should not be given to children under the age of 18 years unless they have certain serious infections that cannot be treated with other antibiotics.
 Children are more susceptible to the adverse effects of ciprofloxacin.